BradleyA/git-TEST-commit-automation/hooks/README.md

 **setup-git-TEST-cases.sh** - setup git TEST cases in current repository

 **uninstall-git-TEST-cases.sh** - uninstall git TEST cases in current repository

+#### Types of Test Cases

+**Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
+Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

+**Static Analysis (SA)** is the examination of code prior to the program’s execution SA is code analysis, syntax, permission, code inspection, code review, etc.

+Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
+Pipe the output from the test case into a file with the same name but add '.test-case-output'.

+====>>>  Moved from above

+    git commit -m 'latest changes' <COMMIT_FILE_NAME>

+After entering the above command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
+Git hooks are scripts that Git executes before and/or after events.
+Two local Git hooks are included with git-TEST-commit-automation.

 **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)